 Who are logo designers today?
 And what’s the future of the design industry?
 Those are the questions that this next section sets out to answer.
 Because most graphic designers work in many different areas (not only logo design), we focused on the industry as a whole.

 1. Self-Employment Is King

-At least that’s the case in the United States.
-According to the U.S. Bureau of Labor Statistics (BLS), there were around 290,000 graphic designers working in the United States in 2018.
+An analysis of market trends shows there were an estimated 273,000 graphic designers working in the United States in 2020.
 Here are the top five sources of employment for those designers: